-A reach assessment addresses conditions found within a specific length of stream.
+A reach assessment characterizes conditions found within a specific length of stream.
 It may be limited to the stream channel itself, or it may extend laterally to adjacent contributing areas.
-Channel reaches are typically many channel widths in length and exhibit similar geomorphic characteristics throughout, such as channel pattern, slope, confinement, or sediment size2.
+Channel reaches are typically many channel widths in length and exhibit similar geomorphic characteristics throughout, such as channel pattern, slope, confinement, flow, and sediment size.2

 Reach assessments can be used to collect information essential to project planning, development, and implementation.
-Reach assessments can identify, quantify, and evaluate the condition of species and the abundance and quality of habitat contained within.
+Reach assessments identify, quantify, and evaluate the condition of species, and the abundance and quality of habitat contained within.
 They can describe the relationship between species inhabiting the area, existing habitat conditions, and the habitat-forming processes acting within that reach.
-They can identify restoration constraints and opportunities within the reach.
-And they may identify limiting factors to the health and abundance of species that spend their entire life cycle within that reach.
-But their limited scope may not allow one to assess limiting factors to migratory species that spend some part of their life cycle outside the study reach.
-Their limited extent may also prevent the cause of any habitat deficiency from being revealed if the cause lies outside the study reach.
-As a result, treatment may only partially address the problem or be limited to addressing the symptom of a problem rather than the cause.
-Because reach assessments, by definition, cover a larger area than site assessments, they are better able to predict the impacts a project might have on upstream, downstream, and adjacent habitat and infrastructure.
-But their limited scope leaves them incapable of evaluating the cumulative watershed effects that lie outside the study area.
+They can identify constraints and opportunities for restoration within the reach.
+Reach assessments are useful in characterizing factors that constrain the abundance and diversity of species that spend their entire life cycle within a reach.
+However, the limited scope of a reach assessment may not be adequate to characterize the factors affecting migratory species, which spend part of their life cycle in multiple stream reaches.
+Thus, restoration treatments designed to address habitat degradation from reach-scale assessments may only partially address impacts or be limited to addressing the symptom of a problem rather than the cause.
+Because reach assessments, by definition, cover a larger area than site assessments, they are better able to predict the impacts a project might have on upstream, downstream, and adjacent habitat and infrastructure, but they are limited in characterizing cumulative watershed effects.